How to Boil Crab Legs

 Regal crab legs, with their rich, sweet meat, are ideal for entertaining and special occasions.
 Since they are almost always precooked, simply boil the legs to warm them through and serve with melted butter.
+Get our no-fail tips for how to cook crab legs.

 Crab legs may be a cinch to prepare and delectable to eat, but the price will probably keep them from showing up on your weeknight dinner rotation.
 Because the crab season is short and quotas rigidly enforced, they are a bit of a splurge.
 Purchase top-quality legs from a trusted source and treat them with care for simple success.